enthought/pyface/docs/source/index.rst

 project.
 Conversely, if you wish to use Traits without a UI, a "null" backend is automatically used in the absence of a real backend.

-Currently, the supported GUI toolkits are wxPython and PyQt.
-While both toolkits funtion with Traits, integration with wxPython is currently more complete.
-All future development, however, will focus on supporting PyQt.
+Currently, the supported GUI toolkits are wxPython, PySide and PyQt.
+While all toolkits funtion with Traits, integration with wxPython is currently more complete.
+All future development, however, will focus on supporting Qt.

 NOTE: Although the code in this library is BSD licensed, when the PyQt backend is used the more restrictive terms of PyQt's GPL or proprietary licensing will